robert-cameron/jenga_bot/README.md

   <img src="image/window2.png" alt="window2" width="300"/>
 </div>

-RVIZ displays the state, position and orientation of each block in the tower, based on output from the `object_detect` node.
+RViz displays the state, position and orientation of each block in the tower, based on output from the `object_detect` node.
 The UR5e and attached end effector is displayed, indicative of all current joint positions and orientations.

 <div align="center">
   <img src="image/window1.png" alt="window1" width="300"/>